Are Credit Cards Always Bad News?

 It’s really an individual decision.

-Can you have a credit card and stay out of debt?
+Can you manage a credit card and avoid debt?

 There’s no shame in saying no to credit cards to keep yourself on the right financial path.
 In fact, just the opposite.
 That’s bravery.
 That’s standing firm in what you believe in.

-But are you the kind of person who can stay on your target budget while using your credit card to pay for things and pay that card off every month without fail?
+But are you the kind of person who can stay on target with your budget while using your credit card to pay for things and pay that card off every month without fail?

 Then go for it!
 Take advantage of the system and earn those rewards!